ahsann455/Resumate-AI/README.md

 ## Technology Stack

-This scaffold provides a robust foundation built with:
+The core foundation is built with:

 ### Core Framework
 - ** Next.js 16** - The React framework for production with App Router